elRadish/artcom.github.io/_posts/2016-7-26-Phygital.md

 The follwoing criteria were taken into account when choosing the wireless technology:

 * Communication needs to be uni-directional only.
 * No sensitive data is transferred.
-Encryption is not neccessary.
+Data encryption is not neccessary.
 * The distance between sender and receiver is just a few meters.
 * The sender hardware should be small.
-* The technology should be legal and licence free
+* The technology must be legal and licence free.
 * No constant connection to base station (like WiFi or Bluetooth) to save energy.
 * No time consuming handshakes to establish a connection.

-We chose a very simple 433Mhz [ASK-Modulated](https://en.wikipedia.org/wiki/Amplitude-shift_keying) technology, often called "RFM433".
-There are very similar modules sold for a few Euros.
+We've chosen a very simple 433Mhz [ASK-Modulated](https://en.wikipedia.org/wiki/Amplitude-shift_keying) technology, often called "RF433".
 They are very similar to the 433Mhz wireless modules used for wireless power outlets, for cheap headphones, simple doorbells etc.
 They work _nearly_ like a wire - they just transmit the level on the transmitter's input pin to the receiver's output pin.
 In an ideal world, we could just use them as wire and connect them to the UART-pins of the microcontroller.
-That might work sometimes, but is not reliable.
+That even works sometimes, but is not reliable enough.
+It needs a protocol that deals better with the specific characteristics of wireless transmission.

 ![image](https://github.com/elRadish/artcom.github.io/blob/phygital/images/2016-7-26-Phygital/rf433.jpg)

 *RF 433 sender and receiver*

 The whole transmitting logic is simple and can be done in software.
 It has to deal with bad receiption and deals with things like sending a preamble to give the receiver a chance to adjust its auto gain control to the signal.
-Additionally, the data is encoded 4-to-6 bits to achieve a better DC-balance for wireless transmission.
+Additionally, the data is encoded 4-to-6 bits to achieve a better [DC-bias](https://en.wikipedia.org/wiki/DC_bias) for wireless transmission.

-There are a couple of useful libraries for that purpose.
+There are a couple of useful libraries for this purpose.
 [VirtualWire](https://www.pjrc.com/teensy/td_libs_VirtualWire.html), [ManchesterTX](http://mchr3k.github.io/arduino-libs-manchester/), [RadioHead](http://www.airspayce.com/mikem/arduino/RadioHead/).
-I chose VirtualWire, since it has a small footprint and is well documented.
+We've chosen VirtualWire, since it has a small footprint and is well documented.
 As a nice feature, it handles transimtting via interrupt service routines in the "background" (If we can talk about "background" on a 8 Mhz single core microcontroller ;-) ).

 The sender is pretty small.
 It gives the best range when equipped with a plain lambda/4 wire antenna (17,3cm).
 It has no power consumption as long as it isn't transmitting.